 When there is a token supply increase or decrease, everyone’s token will undergo the same change proportionally.

-Change in supply changes the number of tokens you have in your wallet but your percentage share of the token total supply remains the same.
+A change in supply changes the number of tokens you have in your wallet, but your percentage share of the toexactl token supply remains the same.